 The Aggressive Use of U-5 Forms

 FINRA arbitrators are clearly taking issue with aggressive use of the U-5 form.
 Firms should caution those employees responsible for U-5 marking to complete the U-5 with accurate information and no other agenda.
 On the other hand, financial advisors should be proactive in trying to determine how a firm will mark their U-5.
-They should negotiate with the firm before the U-5 is filed, should it appear a misleading mark.
+They should negotiate with the firm before the filing a U-5, should it appear a misleading mark.
 FINRA attorneys agree that it’s easier to address inaccuracies before filing a U-5 than to undergo a lengthy expungement process.
 In either event, an experienced FINRA attorney can guide a financial advisor through the process.

 Rogge Dunn Group, an experienced FINRA arbitration attorney, has extensive experience working with financial advisors across the country on an entire array of industry issues, including transitioning from prior firms.
 To contact us about legal issues surrounding the financial industry, click here.